cervere/malmomagic/README.md

 Done!
 ```

-For every tiny program/situation/scenario our heroine is in, lets have a folder
+For every tiny program/situation/scenario our agent is in, lets have a folder

-`./<< some sensible experiment name >>`

-with a README file which would describe what that whole experiment is all about (in a human readable format)

-`./<< the same sensible experiment name used above >>/README.md`
+`./<<some sensible experiment NAME>>/NAME.py`

+and make sure you give some description about what the agent is trying to do in that scenario